What is Dyed Diesel Fuel and Why is it Dyed?

-Diesel is a commonly used fuel worldwide.
-It is used in road vehicles with diesel engines, within the military on boats and maritime vessels, construction vehicles and many other kinds of machinery.
+Diesel is a commonly used fuel worldwide, in road vehicles with diesel engines, within the military on boats and maritime vessels, construction vehicles and many other kinds of machinery.

-It’s a versatile, dyed diesel fuel is used in some off-road applications whereby the duty paid on it is significantly lower than road diesel.
+It’s a versatile fuel that is also used in some off-road applications whereby the duty paid on it is significantly lower than road diesel.
 For this reason, some governments (including the UK government) add dyes to the fuel in order to test for illegal usage where possible.

 What is dyed diesel fuel?